-Delhi Excise policy case: ED arrests 2 pvt company executives | Law-Order
+Delhi excise policy case: ED arrests 2 pvt company executives | Law-Order

 - India

-The two arrested were Benoy Babu, general manager of liquor company Pernod Ricard, and P Sarath Chandra Reddy, whole time director and promoter of Aurobindo Pharma.
+The two arrested were Benoy Babu, general manager of liquor company Pernod Ricard, and P Sarath Chandra Reddy, whole-time director and promoter of Aurobindo Pharma, and they were taken into custody shortly after midnight.

-Initially, the Hyderabad-based Aurobindo Pharma Ltd. said in its filing to the BSE that it was ''in the process of ascertaining further details and will do further disclosures as appropriate.''
-Later, in a separate filing, the company informed the BSE that the arrest of Reddy, is ''not in any way connected with the operations of Aurobindo Pharma Limited or its subsidiaries''.
-The share prices of the company fell about 12 per cent in the BSE after news of the arrest came.
-Besides these two, the ED had arrested Sameer Mahandru, managing director of liquor manufacturing company Indospirit, in September.
+The agency later produced them before a special Prevention of Money Laundering Act (PMLA) court in Delhi and it sent them to seven days ED custody, officials said.

+Aurobindo Pharma Limited informed the stock exchange that Reddy is ''not in any way connected with the operations of'' the company or its subsidiaries''.

 The two were allegedly involved in the formulation of the Delhi excise policy along with government officials and also had a role in the ''cartelisation'' of the entire network, the officials said.

 The ED claimed to have recovered a draft of the policy from one of the executives when the premises were searched earlier.
-The agency also claimed to have found that investments worth Rs 200 crore in the retail liquor business were made by an entity in violation of the policy directives, they alleged.
+The agency also claimed to have found that investments worth Rs 200 crore in the retail liquor business were made by an entity in violation of the policy directives.

+It also informed the court during remand proceedings that the policy was ''leaked'' to certain liquor manufacturers much before its release and a probe found that three dozen VIPs, including Deputy Chief Minister Sisodia, allegedly changed as many as 140 mobile phones with the intention to destroy digital evidence.

+It said several people questioned by it during the course of investigation ''have revealed that bribe to the time of Rs 100 crore had been given in advance for undue benefits to select business groups to operate in the Delhi excise policy 2021-22.''
+The ED has undertaken as many as 169 search operations in this case so far.

 The money laundering case stems from a CBI FIR that had named Sisodia as an accused among others.
 The CBI had raided the premises of the deputy chief minister and some Delhi government bureaucrats after filing the case.

+The ED has questioned AAP MLA Durgesh Pathak and minister Satyendar Jain, currently in jail in another money laundering case, in this case.

-The CBI has also arrested two people in this case.
-The first one was Vijay Nair, former CEO of an entertainment business company, and the second one was liquor businessman Abhishek Boinpally.
+The CBI has also arrested two people in this case -- Vijay Nair, former CEO of an entertainment business company, and liquor businessman Abhishek Boinpally.

 The CBI inquiry was recommended on the findings of the Delhi chief secretary's report filed in July showing prima facie violations of the GNCTD Act 1991, Transaction of Business Rules (ToBR)-1993, Delhi Excise Act-2009, and Delhi Excise Rules-2010, officials had said.